 Attorney, Cordell & Cordell

-The recent news of Arnold Schwarzenegger’s “love child” has glossed over a far more common and problematic issue in his situation that you are more likely to face – a trial separation.
+In 2011, the news of Arnold Schwarzenegger’s “love child” glossed over a far more common and problematic issue that you are more likely to face – a trial marriage separation.

 At first blush, it sounds like a good idea.
 No one wants to spend money divorcing needlessly, particularly when money is in short supply to begin with.